Galina-Makarchuk/coffee_quality_analysis/README.md

 * A predictive model (regression) to estimate score.
 * Use regression or classification to find key predictors (e.g., aroma, acidity, roast type).
 * Build feature importance visualizations.
+* Quantifying and visualizing the influence of coffee characteristics on total cup points.
+* Feature analysis of coffee sensory attributes and their impact on quality scores.

 __Screenshots:__
 <img width="1710" height="1107" alt="1" src="https://github.com/user-attachments/assets/d2c1a42d-b3c5-4450-a70c-b4498ffdd2f6" />